PravinPadalkar78/Java_collections/README.md

 # PravinPadalkar78-Java_collections
-this repository contains java files which used to practice java collection frameworks
+This repository contains java files which used to practice java collection frameworks